Deltares/Wflow.jl/docs/src/vertical/sbm.md

 in which ``CSF`` is the scaling factor to multiply the potential rise with, ``CS`` is a model parameter (default = 100) and ``RT`` the rooting depth.
-If the roots reach the water table (``RT > z_{i}``) ``CS`` is set to zero thus setting the capilary rise to zero.
+If the roots reach the water table (``RT > z_{i}``) ``CS`` is set to zero thus setting the capillary rise to zero.

 ## Leakage